Bookmark the New Website www.ochlsouthhoa.com

 Per CC&R's Article 6.13, no trees that are more than six (6) inches in diameter at a point three (3) feet above the ground shall be removed without the prior written consent of the ARC.
 Notwithstanding all of the above, no consent or approval is required for the removal of any trees, regardless of their diameter, that are located within ten (10) feet of a residence.

 • All fields of the ARC form should be completed, including signatures from a minimum of two adjacent neighbors.
 Neighbor signatures are not approval of your project – only confirmation that they have been informed of your intent.
-Site photos and replacement tree details must be provided along with the ARC form.

-If You Are Pruning Trees, please make sure that you and any company you hire are following City of Mukilteo regulations (website link).
+If you are pruning trees, please make sure that you and any company you hire are following City of Mukilteo regulations (website link).

 Tree-topping (pruning more than 25% in the top third of the tree) is PROHIBITED by the City of Mukilteo and the HOA.
 It is a violation subject to fines and penalties.
 You can read more about "How is topping harmful to trees?" via this link.